netdata/blog/blog/2022-10-27-how-to-monitor-fix-database-bloat-in-postgressql.md

 Running `VACUUM` regularly on system catalog tables can prevent the need for this more costly procedure.

 **Note**: The system catalog table pg_attribute is usually the largest catalog table.
-If the pg_attribute table is significantly bloated, a VACUUM FULL operation on the table might require a significant amount of time and might need to be performed separately.
-The presence of both of these conditions indicate a significantly bloated pg_attribute table that might require a long VACUUM FULL time.
+If the `pg_attribute` table is significantly bloated, a `VACUUM FULL` operation on the table might require a significant amount of time and might need to be performed separately.
+The presence of both of these conditions indicate a significantly bloated pg_attribute table that might require a long `VACUUM FUL`L time.

 ## Let us hear from you